 - 04/2015 – Economic Space Agency core idea published in April in Milan (Macao Open Office): Equity, Options, Assemblage

-- 06/2015 – First Offer-based economic spaces drafted by Pekko, Harri and Tere
+- 06/2015 – Offer as the key organizational primitive by Pekko, Harri and Tere

 - 08/2015 – London Open Office with Ian Grigg, Vinay Gupta, Brett Scott, Tiziana Terranova among others